Fresno Pedestrian Accident Attorney

 The Statute of Limitations for Pedestrian Accidents in Fresno

 The general limitation period for personal injury claims in California is two years after the occurrence of the incident.
 This is applicable to Fresno Pedestrian accidents Injury claims.
 Failure to bring your claim within this specified period amounts may be fatal to your case.

-The time does not stop counting even when you are at negotiations with Insurance agents of the at-fault party.
+The time does not stop counting even when you are at negotiations with insurance agents of the at-fault party.
 Thus, your best bet at recovering fair compensation is speaking to your attorney early enough.
-Having the option of a lawsuit while negotiating with Insurance agents gives you some sort of leverage.
+Having the option of a lawsuit while negotiating with insurance companies gives you some sort of leverage.

 Proving Liability in a Pedestrian Accident